5 Ways Christmas and Hanukkah Co-Opted Paganism

 My favorite church in Italy is a beauty called the Basilica Santa Maria sopra Minerva, or “Mary on Top of Minerva.”
 Around 1280 Christians built the church right on top of the site of a temple to Minerva, the pagan goddess of wisdom, medicine — and war.
-(Important note: Professor Minerva McGonagall of Hogwarts is the goddess’s namesake.)
+Important note: Professor Minerva McGonagall of Hogwarts is the goddess’s namesake.

 Many other Christmas traditions may come from rituals surrounding the winter solstice, which marks the shortest day and longest night of the year.
 Enough Christmas traditions arise from the solstice and other pagan sources that some Christian sects have banned the holiday over the years.

-1. Many believe that Christmas is celebrated on December 25th to muddy the focus of the solstice’s celebration of the sun god, which fell on the same date on the Julian calendar.
-(In modern times the solstice takes place within a few days of Christmas.
+Many believe that Christmas is celebrated on December 25 to muddy the focus of the solstice celebration of the sun god, which fell on the same date according to the Julian calendar.
+In modern times the solstice takes place within a few days of Christmas.

 Pagans and Christians observed similar traditions, making it easy to transition from worshiping pagan forces to venerating Jesus and the Christian God.

 2. Bells and mistletoe

 The cold, darkness and death that prevail during the solstice season convinced some people that the boundary between our world and one of evil spirits was thinner or more porous at this time of year.
 As the Houston Chronicle notes, “The Holiday Bells, or jingle bells were-are used to drive evil spirits away.”
 The same goes for mistletoe, which guarded against evil when hung in a doorway.